 One final point should be addressed: Although our analysis shows that the refunding would increase the firm's value, would refunding at this time truly maximize the firm's expected value?
-If interest rates continue to fall, the company might be better off waiting, for this would increase the NPV of the refunding operation even more.
-The mechanics of calculating the NPV in a refunding are easy, but the decision of when to refund is not simple at all because it requires a forecast of future interest rates.
-Thus, the final decision on refunding now versus waiting for a possibly more favorable time is a judgmental decision.
+If interest rates continue to fall then the company might be better off waiting, for this would increase the NPV of the refunding operation even more.
+The mechanics of calculating the NPV in a refunding are easy, but the decision of when to refund is not at all simple because it requires a forecast of future interest rates.
+Thus, the final decision on refunding now versus waiting for a possibly more favorable time is a judgment call.

-To illustrate the timing decision, assume that Microchip's managers forecast that long-term interest rates have a 50% probability of remaining at their present level of 9% over the next year.
-However, there is a 25% probability that rates could fall to 7%, and a 25% probability that they could rise to 11%.
-Further, assume that short-term rates are expected to remain three percentage points below long-term rates and that the call premium would be reduced by one-twentieth if the call were delayed for 1 year.
+To illustrate the timing decision, assume Microchip's managers forecast that longterm interest rates have a 50% probability of remaining at their present level of 9% over the next year.
+However, there is a 25% probability that rates could fall to 7% and a 25% probability they could rise to 11%.
+Further, assume that short-term rates are expected to remain 3 percentage points below long-term rates and that the call premium would be reduced by 5% if the call were delayed for 1 year.

-The refunding analysis could then be repeated, as previously, but while assuming it would take place 1 year from now.
+The refunding analysis could then be repeated, as previously, but as if it were a year later.
 Thus, the old bonds would have only 19 years remaining to maturity.

-We performed the analysis and found the NPV distribution of refunding 1 year from now:
+om now.
 Probability Long-Term Interest Rate NPV of Refunding One Year from Now

-25% 7% \$17,947,071
+· 25% 7% \$17,947,071

 50 9 7,390,083

-25 11 (1,359,939)